-- apology was made by Prime Minister Harper at the time to 1 2 Aboriginal people, the funding was all taken away for people that need the help.
-Like, that need is very real 3 and we all have been hearing about the fentanyl crisis now 4 5 that's out there.
-And the very fact that we have one counsellor is, just like I said, absurd.
-6 7 So that's something that I see we need.
-And that's something we have -- we're the second-highest 8 population of First Nation people in northern B.C. is --9 and all of Canada -- is in northern B.C.
-10 11 MS. WENDY VAN TONGEREN: Thank you, Lorna.
-So [name redacted pursuant to Rule 55], I haven't forgotten 12 you.
+So that's something that I see we need.
+And that's something we have -- we're the second-highest population of First Nation people in northern B.C. is -- and all of Canada -- is in northern B.C.

+MS. WENDY VAN TONGEREN: Thank you, Lorna.
+So [name redacted pursuant to Rule 55], I haven't forgotten you.
 You're not talking?
 Okay.
 Maybe next time?
-Okay, 13 14 thank you very much for coming.
-MS. STEPHANIE RADEK: I'd also like to 15 address the treatment options in northern British Columbia, 16 17 not just A&D counselling.
+Okay, thank you very much for coming.

+MS. STEPHANIE RADEK: I'd also like to address the treatment options in northern British Columbia, not just A&D counselling.
 There is Round Lake.
-I know for a short period of time they did lose funding and regained 18 it.
-I think that there needs to be more readily available 19 20 even into a detox and from detox into treatment.
-Like, 21 there needs to be an entire program put into place from 22 detox to treatment to housing to support.
+I know for a short period of time they did lose funding and regained it.
+I think that there needs to be more readily available even into a detox and from detox into treatment.
+Like, there needs to be an entire program put into place from detox to treatment to housing to support.
 It all ties in together.
-23

-- 24 MS. WENDY VAN TONGEREN: Thank vou,
+1 MS. WENDY VAN TONGEREN: Thank you,

-- 25 Stephanie.
+2 Stephanie.

-1 So Tom, you've got some beautiful pictures
+3 So Tom, you've got some beautiful pictures

-2 with you.
+4 with you.
 What would you like to do with that?
 Would you

-3 like to show us some?
+5 like to show us some?
 I can take the mic and describe and

-4 I can hand them to the Commissioners.
+6 I can hand them to the Commissioners.
 Just say what it is.

-5 And these are going back with you tonight, right?
+7 And these are going back with you tonight, right?
 That's

-6 the idea?
+8 the idea?
 They're just for us to look at today?

-7 MR. TOM CHIPMAN: Yeah.
+9 MR. TOM CHIPMAN: Yeah.

-8 MS. WENDY VAN TONGEREN: Yeah.
+10 MS. WENDY VAN TONGEREN: Yeah.

-9 MR. TOM CHIPMAN: These are actually this
+11 MR. TOM CHIPMAN: These are actually this

-10 is one of the this one?
+12 is one of the this one?
 Okay.
 These are Florence and

-11 this one's one of Lorna's pictures.
+13 this one's one of Lorna's pictures.
 And oh, she would have

-12 been there probably Grade 8.
+14 been there probably Grade 8.
 Yeah.
 That would be Tamara

-13 in Grade 8.
+15 in Grade 8.

-14 MS. WENDY VAN TONGEREN: Thank you.
+16 MS. WENDY VAN TONGEREN: Thank you.
 I'm

-15 handing it to Bernie Williams.
+17 handing it to Bernie Williams.

-16 Is there anything you'd like to show us in
+18 Is there anything you'd like to show us in

-17 the album?
+19 the album?
 Oh, is this

-18 MR. TOM CHIPMAN: Yeah, this is Florence.
+20 MR. TOM CHIPMAN: Yeah, this is Florence.

-19 MS. WENDY VAN TONGEREN: is the theme
+21 MS. WENDY VAN TONGEREN: is the theme

-20 Highway of Tears?
+22 Highway of Tears?

-21 MR. TOM CHIPMAN: Yes.
+23 MR. TOM CHIPMAN: Yes.

-22 MS. WENDY VAN TONGEREN: Oh.
+24 MS. WENDY VAN TONGEREN: Oh.
 And could we

-23 borrow this and photograph it?
+25 borrow this and photograph it?
 Okay.

-24 MR. TOM CHIPMAN: That would be okay with

-25 you, Florence?
-Florence is nodding yes.